 This lemon pound cake did not disappoint.

-Let’s start by gathering the ingredients we need to make a Lemon Pound Cake.
+Let’s start by gathering the necessary ingredients to make a Lemon Pound Cake.
 In Chef Speak, this is called the “Mise en Place,” which translates to “Everything in its Place”.

 Not only does setting your ingredients up ahead of time speed up the cooking process, it also helps ensure you have everything you need to make the dish.